michsethowusu/kasanoma/README.md

 ## License

 All Kasanoma models are released under open-source licenses.
-Check the model folder for license details before using in commercial projects.